CPS251 Android Development by Scott Shaper

 Settings to Profile

-This is the settings screen when the login button is clicked.
+Settings screen after the login button is clicked:

 Settings to Login